Nontheistic religion

-Nontheistic religions are traditions of thought within a religious context—some otherwise aligned with theism, others not—in which nontheism informs religious beliefs or practices.
+Nontheistic religions (not to be confused with atheism) are traditions of thought within a religious context—some otherwise aligned with theism, others not—in which nontheism informs religious beliefs or practices.
 Nontheism has been applied and plays significant roles in Hinduism, Buddhism, and Jainism.
 While many approaches to religion exclude nontheism by definition, some inclusive definitions of religion show how religious practice and belief do not depend on the presence of a god or gods.
 For example, Paul James and Peter Mandaville distinguish between religion and spirituality, but provide a definition of the term that avoids the usual reduction to "religions of the book":

 Buddhism

 Existence of gods

 The Buddha said that devas (translated as "gods") do exist, but they were regarded as still being trapped in samsara, and are not necessarily wiser than humans.
 In fact, the Buddha is often portrayed as a teacher of the gods, and superior to them.
+Except gods who are considered as manifestations of Buddhas such as the five Jambhalas and the devas who reside in Pure Abodes and other deities such as Tara based on some Buddhist traditions.

 Since the time of the Buddha, the denial of the existence of a creator deity has been seen as a key point in distinguishing Buddhist from non-Buddhist views.
 The question of an independent creator deity was answered by the Buddha in the Brahmajala Sutta.
 The Buddha denounced the view of a creator and sees that such notions are related to the false view of eternalism, and like the 61 other views, this belief causes suffering when one is attached to it and states these views may lead to desire, aversion and delusion.
 At the end of the Sutta the Buddha says he knows these 62 views and he also knows the truth that surpasses them.
 Later Buddhist philosophers also extensively criticized the idea of an eternal creator deity concerned with humanity.